mixu/pipe-iterators/readme.md

 pi.fork([ stream1, stream2, ... ])
 ```

-Returns a writable stream.
+Returns a duplex stream.
 Inputs written to the stream are written to all of the streams passed as arguments to `fork`.

 Every forked stream receives a clone of the original input object.
 Cloning prevents annoying issues that might occur when one fork stream modifies an object that is shared among multiple forked streams.